-As a brand based on a natural product, our environment couldn’t be more important to us.
-The natural habitat of a pearl growing oyster completely determines the quality of the pearl – and indeed, if a pearl will grow at all.
+We work day in, day out with a natural product and so our environment couldn’t be more important to us.
+The natural habitat of a pearl growing oyster completely determines the quality of the pearl –and even if a pearl will grow at all.
 Not many people know that farming pearls can directly help our planet; here’s a little more about their important link.

 What’s the link between Pearls and our Planet?

 Did you know that it’s very difficult to farm pearls without taking responsibility for the quality and health of the environment?
 Pearls have long been known as ‘the canaries of the ocean’ – and like the canaries that were used to alert miners to danger, they can warn us about the health of the waters they grow in.
 Pearl farmers say that you can always see the quality and constituents of the water in a pearl; nature’s handwriting never lies.